Michele Anderson (criminologist)

-Michele Anderson is a Human Trafficking Advocate at Covenant House Toronto who specializes in working to support victims of sex trafficking and advocating on their behalf.
+Michele Anderson is a Canadian anti-human trafficking advocate at Covenant House Toronto who specializes in working to support victims of sex trafficking and advocating on their behalf.
 In 2014 Covenant House described Anderson as having over twenty years experience working with youth victimized by sex traffickers.

 Anderson plays a key role as part of Covenant House's Human Trafficking Team in supporting victims and educating service providers and law enforcement to recognize the signs of a victim and how to help them.
 Police routinely call upon Anderson when they make raids, or otherwise discover victims of sex trafficking.